-Department of the Interior employees are offered access to this database at their desktops.
-Other users must come to the Interior Library to use this database or contact a Reference Librarian for assistance.
+Department of the Interior employees are offered access to this database at their desktops; employees who are teleworking may access it through the Department's VPN.
+Others must contact a Reference Librarian for assistance.

-Founded as a not-for-profit organization in 1995, JSTOR contains the complete back-runs of hundreds of journals and is available at more than 1,500 libraries in 71 countries.
+Founded as a not-for-profit organization in 1995, JSTOR is used in more than 11,000 schools, universities, and institutions around the world.
+The collections in JSTOR include peer-reviewed scholarly journals, respected literary journals, academic monographs, research reports, and primary sources from libraries’ special collections and archives.
 JSTOR's journal collections usually include all issues back to the inception of the journal, contain PDF images of original articles in each issue, and are full-text searchable through each article.
 With participation and support from the international scholarly community, JSTOR has created a high-quality, interdisciplinary archive of scholarship and continues to greatly expand access to scholarly works and other materials needed for research and teaching globally.

-The Department of the Interior Library's JSTOR subscription currently includes access to their Life Sciences Collection (which is a compilation of their Ecology & Botany, Biological Sciences, and Health and General Sciences collections), the Arts & Sciences I collection, Arts & Sciences II collection, and the Arts & Sciences VII collection.
+The Department of the Interior Library's JSTOR subscription currently includes access to their Life Sciences Collection (which is a compilation of their former Ecology & Botany, Biological Sciences, and Health and General Sciences collections), their Arts & Sciences I, II, III, V, and VII collections and their Early Journal Content collection.